menm/EPA1352-Lab/EPA1352-G14-A4/README.md

 The "notebooks" folder with:
-* A4_datacleaning.ipynb, which contains the data cleaning process and output, in this notebook the traffic densities for the road segments were calculated
+* A4_datacleaning.ipynb, which contains the data cleaning process and output, in this notebook the traffic densities for the road segments were calculated (code isn't perfect, some manual changes had to be made)
-* !!!
+* A4_networkx_analysis.ipynb, which contains code to calculate betweenness centrality for intersections in the road network
-* These .ipynb files all require various input and give output files, which are documented in the notebooks themselves.
+* A4_data_analysis.ipynb, which contains code to generate figures for mapping criticality and bridge condition

-The "results" folder with: the results of the experiment.
+* A4_data_analysis_2.iypnb, which contains code to generate graphs and figures for vulnerability The "results" folder with: the results of each experiment.
 There are 25 files in total, five for each scenario, each of which have been run for five seeds.
 The results are saved as: A4_results_"experimentnumber"_"seed".

 ## How to Use